 - Pre-Mortem One-Liner: "Well, you asked for it.
 You're history, Major History!"

-- Punny Name: Max Blaster = Math Blaster.
+- Punny Name: Max Blaster is obviously a pun on Math Blaster.

 - Spiritual Successor: Let's see...sometime after the show was canceled, Nelvana made another educational science fiction series in which some kids and a robotic animal sidekick go on several adventures to stop a villain from taking over the world.
 And it even shares the same animation style and logo design.